I first stayed at the Salamanca Inn back in March 2013. I really liked it and was keen to stay there again on our road trip around Australia.

 It was spacious, with the main bedroom upstairs, in a kind of loft setting – our kids liked the attic feel of it.
 And the other two bedrooms were downstairs – the girls loved their bunk beds.

-The Salamanca Inn also has a separate living room and the TV has 5 movie channels that features new releases.
+The Salamanca Inn also has a separate lounge and the TV has 5 movie channels that features new releases.

 There is a restaurant in the building serving fine Tasmanian produce and an indoor heated swimming pool and spa for those looking for some water action and relaxation.